dinesh-1272/Evaluation-Techniques-for-Student-learning-outcome-using-Machine-Learning/README.md

 ## Acknowledgements
 - Special thanks to Dr. D. R. Jiji Mol for guidance and support.
-- Gratitude to all the staff members of the Department of Computer Science for their encouragement.
+- Gratitude to all the Department of Computer Science staff members for their encouragement.
 - Thanks to my parents for their support throughout the project.